 The new Android Emulator release is enabled to run x86 based Android Virtual Devices (AVD) on computers that use AMD processors.
 The update will make it more accessible to the Android app developers that were previously limited to software emulation, but can now have hardware accelerated performance.
 Moreover, the developer who use Hyper-V to run your local app backend can now also coexist with other Hyper-V-backed applications on Windows 10.

 The best part of it is, most of the Android app developers can take advantage of all the speed improvements because of the Microsoft’s contribution of a new Microsoft Windows Hypervisor Platform (WHPX) API

 Google has released a new set of preview features on the stable channel for getting related feedback from the developers.
 Initially, the support for these technologies was available in the v27.3.8 Android Emulator canary release.

 The update has something for the developers using the Intel Hardware Accelerated Execution Manager (HAXM).
 It will help them with speed improvements in loading emulator snapshots.

-The new update is done on the v27.3.8 version, that will offer you the new snapshots UI along with improvements to performance, reliability and resource usage.
+The new update is done on the v27.3.8 version, which will offer you the new snapshots UI along with improvements to performance, reliability and resource usage.
 Also, the Android Emulator will continue to use the native Kernel-based Virtual Machine (KVM) hypervisor for both Intel and AMD based computers for a fast and performant virtualization solution.